Eric M. Groh, M.D.

 Dr. Groh is a cum laude graduate from the University of Cincinnati with a Bachelor of Science in Biological Sciences.
 After completing two years of cancer research he went on to earn his medical degree from the University of Cincinnati College of Medicine.

-Dr. Groh is board certified in general surgery and board eligible in pediatric surgery.
+Dr. Groh is board certified in general surgery and pediatric surgery.
 His postgraduate training in general surgery was completed at Indiana University.
-During general surgery residency he also completed a three-year research fellowship in Immunotherapy and Surgical Oncology at the National Institutes of Health, National Cancer Institute.
+During his general surgery residency, he also completed a three-year research fellowship in Immunotherapy and Surgical Oncology at the National Institutes of Health, National Cancer Institute.
 Most recently, Dr. Groh completed his fellowship training in pediatric general and thoracic surgery at the Riley Hospital for Children at Indiana University, serving as Chief Resident from 2021-2022.
 He is currently an associate clinical professor at Michigan State University College of Human Medicine.